neillobo/nextBeer-server/README.md

 # Next Beer

-> Recommendation app that gives beer suggestions and pairing recommendations
+> The first beer recommendation app with a fun interface.

 ## Team